hewison-chris/agora-cl-docs/website/docs/agora-cl-usage/web-interface.md

 - [Joining Mainnet](/docs/install/install-with-script)

 To launch the web interface, you will need to restart your validator client from step 1 with the `--web` flag.
-This will allow you to access the web interface by default on `http://localhost:7500` if running on the same computer as your validator client and using `prysm.sh`, `prysm.bat` or building from source.
+This will allow you to access the web interface by default on `http://localhost:7500` if running on the same computer as your validator client and using `agora-cl.sh`, `agora-cl.bat` or building from source.

 Agora-cl protects web users with a special URL for authentication instead of requiring the user to remember a password.
 The URL can be retrieved in the terminal logs where the `validator --web` command was run. please copy it into a web browser to initialize the website with authentication.
 The base url `http://127.0.0.1:7500` or `http://localhost:7500` may differ based on your own validator settings.